bevyengine/rfcs/rfcs/quick-start-book.md

    3. CONTRIBUTING.md, GitHub issues and pull requests.
    4. Release notes.
    5. The engine development channels on Discord.
+   6. Advanced examples to see how everything comes together.

 Each chapter of the Bevy Book should: